 This is our Complete Guide to Surfing Taghazout in Morocco.

-Today the village is a mish-mash of blue and whitewashed half-built houses, organic vegan cafes and coffee shops, hand made carpets, and camels wondering up and down the beaches.
+Today the village is a mish-mash of blue and whitewashed half-built houses, organic vegan cafes and coffee shops, hand made carpets, and camels wandering up and down the beaches.

 Like other villages and towns in Morocco, you can reach Taghazout via bus.
 However, in order to reach the bus station, you are going to need to book a taxi to take you to and from it.
 For the easiest journey, the best thing to do is organise the taxi through the hostel or hotel that you are staying at.
 You should expect to pay between 25 and 35 EUR from Agadir to Taghazout.
 However, if you simply flag a taxi from outside the airport, you could end up paying double this amount.